See You At KamCon 2024!

 https://www.theartnewspaper.com/2024/02/01/how-we-should-regulate-ai-is-the-trillion-dollar-question

-3. The proliferation of AI is making it hard to tell what is real and what is false, an extremely dangerous trend that contributes to conspiracy and scams.
+3. The proliferation of AI is making it hard to tell what is real and what is fake, a danger that contributes to conspiracy, scams and medical errors.

 sources: https://www.foxbusiness.com/media/shoppers-think-click-ai-generated-image-scams-infiltrate-web